ishine/speech_resynth/README.md

 1. resample
 1. tokenize
 1. extract_features
-1. train_hifigan  # can be skipped when using a pretrained model
+1. train_bigvgan  # can be skipped when using a pretrained model
 1. train_flow_matching
 1. evaluate
 1. synthesize